Sumida River: Literature

 The poet Matsuo Bashō lived by the Sumida River, alongside the famous banana tree (Japanese: bashō) from which he took his nom de plume.
 See, for example, the opening lines of "Records of a Weather Exposed Skeleton," published in The Narrow Road to the Deep North and Other Travel Sketches (Penguin Classics, 1967).

 The Sumida River appears in a haiku by Issa from 1820:

 Bridges

-The Sumida runs through Tokyo for 27 kilometers, under 26 bridges spaced at about one bridge per kilometer.
+The Sumida runs through Tokyo for 27 km, under 26 bridges spaced at about one bridge per kilometer.
 Amongst these, the principal ones are: